Let’s be real — office work at a desk feels comfy. But after a while, you start wondering if you’re turning into part of the furniture.

 Why Sitting All Day Is a Silent Health Risk

 At first glance, sitting seems harmless.
+But research tells a different story.

-• Poor posture and spinal misalignment
+Poor posture and back pain

-• Stiff neck, back pain, and tight hips
+Stiff neck and tight hips

-• Lower metabolism, energy dips, and mental fog
+Lower metabolism, energy crashes, and mental fog

 What is Sitting Disease?